Mortgages for Homes with Airbnb Annexes & Outbuildings

 3) A home plus a trading element

-Where the annexe is operated year-round as paid guest accommodation, underwriting may view it as partly business exposure, even if you live in the main house.
+Where the annexe is operated year-round as paid guest accommodation, underwriting may view it as partly business exposure, even if you live in the main house; this can edge toward mixed residential and commercial territory.

 The platform does not matter.
 The risk is how separate and how commercial the annexe looks.